-- 1. Preparation of the Post-Tenure Review Portfolio by the Faculty Member - a.
-Following the due date for submission, the Faculty Member may not make any further modification to the portfolio. - 2.
+- 1. Preparation of the Post-Tenure Review Portfolio by the Faculty Member - 2.
 Review at the Department Level (Department Chair/Associate Dean & Departmental Review Committee, if one exists) - 3.
 Review at the College or School Level (College or School Promotion and Tenure Review Committee & Dean of the college or school) - 4.
 Review at the University Level of those portfolios not achieving expectations (University Promotion and Tenure Review Committee & Provost)